 All new iPhones are now encrypted by default, which is something that has alarmed law enforcement services the world over.
 Google also announced that it would start encrypting Android phones by default, and although it has reneged somewhat on this promise, it still strongly recommends that manufacturer’s ship their phones with full-disk encryption pre-enabled.

 Regardless, it is a simple matter for owners of unencrypted Android phones (Gingerbread 2.3.4+) to encrypt their both their phone and any SD cards they use.
-Note also that if you are interested in improving your privacy and security on your Android device, you should also check out our article on 5 Best VPNs for Android.
+Note also that if you are interested in improving your privacy and security on your Android device, you should also check out our Best Android VPN guide.